-Another method of approach is to utilize some one of the several recommended sets of regulations that have been drawn up by organizations of fire underwriters or building officials, making modifications to meet the local situation.
-For smaller municipalities which are not able to provide the necessary funds and personnel for complete local action, this has a number of advantages.
-By utilizing this material, such municipalities are in a sense having the services of the experienced talent which prepared them and at little or no expense.
-All the research and discussion necessary to reach a balanced judgment have already been done.
-As against this, however, the alert observer will note that the model codes do not agree in a number of respects, raising the problem of which is best for the particular conditions in his own community.
+Considerable use is being made of the complete recommended codes already mentioned.
+For smaller municipalities which are not able to provide the necessary funds and personnel to develop a code, this procedure has a number of advantages.
+It enables them to make use of experienced talent with little or no expense.
+Research and discussion necessary to reach a balanced judgment have already been done.
+The alert observer will note, however, that the complete recommended codes do not necessarily agree in a number of respects and this raises the problem of which is best for the particular conditions in a given community.
+Whichever code is chosen will probably require some modification in order to meet these local conditions.

-The more generally favored way to go about the work has been to build up a set of requirements, making use of all available material.
-This requires organization of the committee so that special subjects are assigned to subcommittees or individuals best qualified to deal with them.
-It also means that arrangements must be made for careful editing of the various proposals that are brought in so that they harmonize when put together.
+If it is decided to build up a set of requirements making use of available material, it will be found desirable to assign special subjects to subcommittees or qualified individuals.
+Arrangements will have to be made for careful editing of various proposals that are presented so that they will harmonize when put together.
+Other editorial decisions will have to be made, such as arrange-